percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | boolean     | `true`     |

-If set to `true`, a separate ClusterIP Service is created for each mongos instance
+If set to `true`, a separate ClusterIP Service is created for each mongos instance.

 ### `sharding.mongos.expose.loadBalancerSourceRanges`